samuelhe52/Blog/src/content/posts/en/swift-api-client-part-1.md

 author: "konakona"
 ---

-In this series of posts, we'll explore how to leverage Swift's powerful features, such as Generics, Codable, and Swift Concurrency, to create a clean, layered, and extensible API client library.
+In this two-part series, we'll explore how to leverage Swift's powerful features, such as Generics, Codable, and Swift Concurrency, to create a clean, layered, and extensible API client library.

+## Overview & Goals

-In this first part of the series, we will focus on building the foundational layers of our API client:
+In this first part, we will focus on building the foundational layers of our API client — networking and API abstraction.

 1. **HTTP Layer**: Generic HTTP transport (reusable for any API)
 2. **API Layer**: Business-specific logic (authentication, encoding/decoding)